Community Memorial Hospital is here for our community.

 Free Programming and Services

 Community Memorial Hospital supports our communities by offering a variety of free programming and services such as patient transportation, educational events, school tours, school programs, summer lunch programming, sports physicals, and athletic training services.
 We also regularly host students who are training in the medical field to allow them to observe and gain first-hand experience toward their future careers.
 Here are examples of services we provide to our communities free of charge:

 Care-A-Van: We provide Care-A-Van service for patients who need transportation to the hospital or physician office.
 The cost to provide this service each year is approximately $20,000.

-Athletic Training: We currently provide athletic training services to Hicksville, Edgerton, Edon, Montpelior, and North Central school districts.
-The cost to provide this service during the 2011-2012 school year was $107,950.
-We also offer Saturday Bump Clinics during the fall sports season which allow all area athletes the opportunity to have their injuries evaluated free of charge.
+Athletic Training: We currently provide athletic training services to Hicksville, Edgerton and Fairview school districts.
+The cost to provide this service during the 2018-2019 school year was $107,950.
+We also offer Saturday Bump Clinics during the fall sports season which allows all area athletes the opportunity to have their injuries evaluated free of charge by a qualified professional.

-Lunch & Learn: We offer monthly Lunch & Learn educational events geared toward seniors.
+Lunch & Learn: We offer quarterly Lunch & Learn educational events geared toward wellness.
 The cost to provide this educational series is approximately $5,000 annually.